 In Brazil, WhatsApp is used more often by far-right politicians than those from other parties, often to spread disinformation or misinformation or skew the issues being discussed.
 Jair Bolsonaro, a member of the Chamber of Deputies in Brazil and a presidential candidate from the extreme-right party, personally manages his WhatsApp account and prepares material for at least once-a-day interaction with his supporters.
-In turn, they share these messages via Whatsapp much more actively than other candidate’s supporters.27 Several marketing researchers point out that, with more than 10 million followers, Bolsonaro has the most influence in social networks (considering Facebook, Twitter and Instagram, taking into account both the number of followers and interactions).28 Without the aid of a marketing professional, he reportedly focuses his campaign on WhatsApp groups and webpages of extreme right-wing supporters in social networks.29
+In turn, they share these messages via Whatsapp much more actively than other candidate’s supporters.33 Several marketing researchers point out that, with more than 10 million followers, Bolsonaro has the most influence in social networks, not including WhatsApp (considering Facebook, Twitter and Instagram, taking into account both the number of followers and interactions).34 Reportedly without the aid of a marketing professional, he focuses his campaign on WhatsApp groups and webpages of extreme right-wing supporters in social networks.35

 According to our partner in Kenya, Grace Mtung'u, who carried out the country study for Tactical Tech, WhatsApp is often used to spread fake news or disinformation by young (usually) men, known as keyboard warriors, who are hired to send masses of messages: